 DoT’s vision is to meet the aspirations of Victorians and businesses for a transport system that is simple, connected, accessible, reliable, safe and supports a productive, growing economy.

 Victoria has a proud history of road safety innovation and within the Department, Road Safety Victoria (RSV) has been established to provide a dedicated office to improving safety for all Victorian road users.
 RSV works closely with road safety partners – Transport Accident Commission, Victoria Police, the Department of Justice and Community Safety, and the Department of Health and Human Services – to deliver strategic and coordinated road safety policies, programs and initiatives.

 The TAC is a Victorian Government-owned organisation whose role is to promote road safety, improve the State’s trauma system and support those who have been injured on our roads.
 Our ambition is to be the world leader in social insurance and eliminate serious road trauma.
 We want to ensure people are not hurt on our roads and help those who are injured to get their lives back on track.
 Our clients deserve the best, so we aim to be nothing less.

-The Department is responsible for the design and implementation of the Australian Government’s infrastructure, transport and regional development policies and programs, and is the lead agency for communications and the arts.
+The Department of Infrastructure, Transport, Regional Development and Communications is responsible for the design and implementation of the Australian Government’s infrastructure, transport and regional development policies and programs, and is the lead agency for communications and the arts.
 We are at the forefront of the Australian Government’s efforts to connect our communities, secure the nation’s economic future, improve living standards, provide access to high quality communication services and ensure all Australians can enjoy diverse artistic and cultural experiences.